codio-templates/advanced-features-python/.guides/content/X-Server-2ff2/Tkinter-c1eb.md

      <b>Launching command from terminal window</b>
   </summary>

-In this updated setup, we use the terminal to run Python scripts, which differs from the previous method of using `TRY IT` buttons.
+In this updated setup, we use the terminal to run Python scripts, which differs from the previous method of using <code>TRY IT</code> buttons.
 This change enhances the learning experience for two main reasons:

 1. **Error Monitoring:** Running scripts directly in the terminal allows for immediate and clear visibility of any errors or issues, facilitating easier debugging and understanding of your code.